JonnyBro/makarov/README.md

 **egh** - Generate elder god heavy styled pictures (tf2 lore)

 **7pul** - This one is pretty personal as the text came from a guy trying to dox me but I think this deserves a public cmd lol

+**gen** - Generate text and prepend input
+**imagegen** - Get a random image from chat history and post it.
+**dog capybara cat frog** - Random image of the respective animal (unfiltered bing results that were scraped at least a year ago.
+I am NOT responsible for their content.)

 ### How to use: